 The invoice becomes your receipt when it’s paid, we don’t issue a separate receipt.

-If your organisation would like to appoint an administrator to oversee its lawyers please contact Registry.
+If your organisation would like to appoint a firm administrator to oversee its payments please contact Registry.

-When you have renewed, go to the ‘Practising Certificates’ screen in Registry to access your new practising certificate.
-You are not required to print your certificate, but you should confirm that it’s available so you know your renewal has been successful.
+As soon as you have completed your fit and proper person declaration and paid the required fees, your practising certificate for the upcoming year will also be available in the ‘Practising certificates’ section.
+You are not required to print your certificate, but you should confirm that it is available so you know that your renewal has been successful.

-If the Law Society does not receive your completed declaration and payment before 30 June:
+If the Law Society does not receive your completed fit and proper person declaration and the required payment before 30 June:

 Lawyers will be in breach of the Lawyers and Conveyancers Act 2006 if they continue to practise without a valid practising certificate.